Skip to main content

 Audio Support

-The aibox base image includes audio support for Claude Code's voice features.
-Audio is bridged from the container to the host via PulseAudio over TCP.
+aibox can enable audio support for voice-capable tools.
+Audio is bridged from the container to the host via PulseAudio over TCP, and the required container packages live in the optional audio-voice addon.

 Why Audio Matters